Join Case Western Reserve University alumni for a day at the ballpark when the Cleveland Guardians take on the Arizona Diamondbacks!

-The African American Alumni Association, in partnership with Case Western Reserve's Office for Inclusion, Diversity and Equal Opportunity, invites you to join us for Profiles of Inclusive Excellence.
-This series features in-depth conversations with faculty and staff from across campus - highlighting their work and research.
+The African American Alumni Association, in partnership with Case Western Reserve University's Office for Inclusion, Diversity and Equal Opportunity and the African and African American Studies minor, invites you to join us for Profiles of Inclusive Excellence.
+This series features in-depth conversations with faculty and staff from across campus—highlighting their work and research.

 In Case You Missed It

-In the fall of 2020, Case Western Reserve gathered virtually to celebrate the achievements of those within our ranks, exchange ideas and reconnect.
-Although 2020 presented challenges to our time-honored traditions, we were able to provide virtual experiences that allowed us to share our collective pride for our alma mater, and the milestones we've achieved together.
+In the fall of 2021, Case Western Reserve gathered virtually to celebrate the achievements of those within our ranks, exchange ideas, and reconnect.
+Although 2020 and 2021 presented challenges to our time-honored traditions, we were able to provide hybrid experiences that allowed us to share our collective pride for our alma mater, and the milestones we've achieved together.

 The African American Alumni Association, in partnership with Case Western Reserve’s Office for Inclusion, Diversity and Equal Opportunity, developed a new series in 2020 that features in-depth conversations with faculty and staff from across campus — highlighting their work and research.